equinix/terraform-equinix-metal-anthos-on-baremetal/README.md

 The build (with default settings) typically takes 25-30 minutes.

 **The automation in the repo is COMMUNITY SUPPORTED ONLY**, if the installation succeeds, and you run the Anthos Platform Validation this cluster is production grade and supportable by Google for Anthos and Equinix Metal for Infrastructure.
-If you have any questions please consult with Equinix Metal Support via a support ticket.
+If you have any questions please consult with the [Equinix Community](https://community.equinix.com/).

-## Join us on Slack

-We use [Slack](https://slack.com/) as our primary communication tool for collaboration.
-You can join the Equinix Metal Community Slack group by going to [slack.equinixmetal.com](https://slack.equinixmetal.com/) and submitting your email address.
-You will receive a message with an invite link.
-Once you enter the Slack group, join the **#google-anthos** channel!
-Feel free to introduce yourself there, but know it's not mandatory.

 ## Latest Updates